PJM Glossary

 Fuel Cost

-The cost of the fuel used by each unit expressed in $/MBTU.
-When multiplied by the incremental heat rate (MBTU/MWh), the incremental fuel cost ($/MWh) results.
+The cost of the fuel used by each unit, as expressed in $/MMBTU.
+When multiplied by the incremental heat rate (MMBTU/MWh), the incremental fuel cost ($/MWh) results.

 Full Requirements Service

-This is a term used by EDCs typically entails a commitments to supply all the customer's wholesale load requirements.
+Term used by electric distribution companies, which typically entails a commitment to supply all of a customer's wholesale load requirements.

 G